The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds

-The simplest invariant arising from this construction is the \textit{reduced monopole Floer homology group} $\mathit{HM}(Y)$, which plays a central role when studying gluing formulas for the $4$-dimensional Seiberg-Witten invariants (see the classical reference \cite{Mor} for the latter).
-It has also recently gained attention as it contains significant information regarding three-dimensional geometric structures.
-An object of central study in three-dimensional geometry are coorientable taut foliations, i.e. coorientable $2$-dimensional foliations $\mathcal{F}$ equipped with a closed $2$-form $\omega$ which is positive on the leaves of $\mathcal{F}$.
+Objects of central study in three-dimensional geometry are coorientable taut foliations, i.e. coorientable $2$-dimensional foliations $\mathcal{F}$ equipped with a closed $2$-form $\omega$ which is positive on the leaves of $\mathcal{F}$.
 While criteria for the existence of such foliations has been provided by Gabai for manifolds with $b_1(Y)>0$ \cite{Gabai1}, a general characterization in the case of rational homology spheres is missing.
 In this sense, the following Floer theoretic obstruction from \cite{KMOS} plays a central role. \begin{thm}[Theorem $2.1$ of \cite{KMOS}] Suppose $Y$ has $b_1(Y)=0$.
-If it admits a coorientable taut foliation, then $\mathit{HM}(Y)\neq 0$. \end{thm} This highlights the class of \textit{$L$-spaces}, i.e. three-manifolds $b_1(Y)=0$ and $\mathit{HM}(Y)= 0$.
-This notion corresponds to the analogous notion of $L$-space in Heegaard Floer homology (i.e. spaces for which $HF_{red}(Y)=0$) via the isomorphism between the theories (see \cite{KLT}, \cite{CGH}, and subsequent papers).
-In fact, it was conjectured by Ozsv\'ath and Szab\' o that the converse of Theorem \ref{lspace} holds.
+If it admits a coorientable taut foliation, then $\mathit{HM}(Y)\neq 0$. \end{thm} This highlights the class of \textit{$L$-spaces}, i.e. three-manifolds $Y$ satisfying $b_1(Y)=0$ and $\mathit{HM}(Y)= 0.$ This notion corresponds to the analogous notion of $L$-space in Heegaard Floer homology (i.e. spaces for which $HF_{\mathrm{red}}(Y)=0$) via the isomorphism between the theories (see \cite{KLT}, \cite{CGH}, and subsequent papers).
+In fact, it was conjectured by Ozsv\'ath and Szab\' o that, under the assumption that $Y$ is irreducible, the converse of Theorem \ref{lspace} holds.
 Furthermore, the concepts of $L$-spaces and taut foliations are also conjecturally related to the existence of left-invariant orders on the fundamental group of $Y$ \cite{BGW}.
 Such conjectures have been proved in the case of graph manifolds \cite{HRRW}, and have been verified in some families of hyperbolic three-manifolds \cite{Dun}.

-Even though the definition of the invariant $\mathit{HM}(Y)$ involves the solution of certain non-linear PDEs, its computation can be carried over in several cases (including those in Figure \ref{diagrams}) using topological techniques, most notably surgery exact triangle \cite{KMOS}).
+Even though the definition of the invariant $\mathit{HM}(Y)$ involves the solution of certain non-linear PDEs, its computation can be carried over in several cases (including those in Figure \ref{diagrams}) using topological techniques, most notably the surgery exact triangle \cite{KMOS}.
 It can also be computed in a (practically infeasible) purely combinatorial fashion \cite{SW}. \\